 The Company uses a variety of metrics to measure and monitor its risk-taking activities relative to its risk appetite.
-In addition, the legal entity Risk ID is also utilised to determine if the entity is outside of its quantitative and qualitative risk appetite.
-The entity risk profile and risk appetite metrics are actively monitored and managed through monthly risk management committees to ensure alignment with the entity's risk appetite.
+Articulating risk appetite through its metrics aids important decision-making by determining actions such as pursuing new products and enterprises, exiting businesses, and aligning resources to maximise potential gains given acceptable levels of risk.
+In addition, the Legal Entity Risk ID is also utilised to determine if the entity is outside of its qualitative appetite.
+The entity risk profile and risk appetite metrics are actively monitored and managed through the monthly Risk Management Committee ('RMC') to manage the entity within its risk appetite.